pragati0320/rnme/README.md

 The APK was installed on an Android Emulator using:

 adb install rnme/rnme.apk

-No source code modifications or environment configuration were required.
+No source code or environment configuration is required

 ---

 ## Overview